 Izmir, on the Aegean coast with its natural harbor, is the second most important Turkish port.
-With a very rich hinterland where some of the three most important export products of Turkey - grapes, figs, and tobacco - grow, it handles 20% of imports into and 31% of exports from the country.
+With a very rich hinterland where the three most important export products of Turkey - grapes, figs, and tobacco - grow, it handles 20% of the total foreign trade of the country.
 For 2500 years it has conserved its position as one of the main trading ports of the Mediterranean area.
 As Turkey's potential wealth is developed and as her foreign trade increases, it is destined to assume an even greater importance, especially as a tourist center.
 The ruins of Ephesus and the remains of Pergamum are among the many historic attractions of this sunny countryside.

-Istanbul, the greatest city in Eastern Europe (population: over 1,000,000) is the most important Turkish port.
-It handles 52% of imports and 20% of exports in Turkey's international trade.
+Istanbul, the greatest city in Eastern Europe (population: 1,000,000) is the most important Turkish port.
+It handles 66% of Turkey's international trade.
 There are three reasons for this:

-(1) It is the natural outlet for the vast hinterland of the Marmara regions.
+(1) It is the natural outlet for the vast hinterland of the Marmora regions.